maciejkowalski/Flat/README.md

     The good news is that thru the recent 10 year, it hasn't risen to much.
 Moreover, probably by the 2021 wibor will have been changed and another benchmark will be applied.
 More here https://tiny.pl/tjz36

-  * *const* on the market there are some bank which offers constatns nominal interest rate.
+  * *const* on the market there are some banks which offer constatns nominal interest rate.
-    That means the loan period wibor is frozen and its initial value is taken from the day you sign agreement to you bank.
+    That means thru a loan period wibor is frozen and its initial value is taken from the day you sign agreement to you bank.

     __Conclusions:__
     Always take a look on bank's margin.